Extreme local statistics in random graphs: maximum tree extension counts: Trees: reduction to random trees in the sparse case

 Recall that $X_v$ is the number of $T$-extensions of $v$ in $\Gnp$.
 Intuitively, we should typically have $X_v \approx f_T(\cT_v)$ since the neighborhood around~$v$ looks like~$\cT_v$ plus a few \emph{surplus} edges, i.e., edges in~$\Gnp \setminus \cT_v$ spanned by~$V(\cT_v)$.
-To exploit this intuition, let~$\cB$ denote the `bad' event that~$\Gnp$ contains a cycle~$C$ of length at most~$L:=2h$ which is within graph distance at most~$L$ of a vertex with degree at least~$(1+c)pn$.
+To exploit this intuition, let~$\cB$ denote the `bad' event that~$\Gnp$ contains a cycle~$C$ of length at most~$2h+1$ and a vertex $u$ of degree at least~$(1+c)pn$ which is within graph distance at most~$2h$ from $C$ (i.e., there is a path with at most $2h$ edges from $u$ to some vertex on the cycle).
 We claim~that

 To prove~\eqref{eq:Tv:lower:2}, we fix~$v \in [n]$.
 When~$\cT_v$ has no surplus edges, then~$X_v = f_T(\cT_v)$, establishing~\eqref{eq:Tv:lower:2}.
-We henceforth consider the case when~$\cT_v$ has at least one surplus edge, which means that vertex~$v$ is within distance~$h$ to a cycle of length at most~$2h$.
-The event~$\neg\cB$ implies that all vertices within distance~$2h$ of~$v$ have degree at most~$(1+c)pn$.
-Note that we can define a~$T$-extension of~$v$ by iteratively mapping the~$v_T-1=e_T$ non-root vertices in suitable order, so that each vertex is adjacent to the root vertex~$v$ or a vertex already mapped to.
-Since~$T$ has height~$h$, it follows that we have at most~$(1+c)pn$ choices for each non-root vertex.
-Hence~$X_v \le ((1+c)pn)^{e_T} \le k$, establishing~\eqref{eq:Tv:lower:2}.
+We henceforth consider the case when~$\cT_v$ has at least one surplus edge, which means that vertex~$v$ is within distance~$h$ to a cycle of length at most~$2h + 1$.
+Note that if another vertex $u$ is within distance $h$ of $v$, then $u$ is within distance $2h$ of the cycle.
+Therefore event~$\neg\cB$ implies that all vertices within distance~$h$ of~$v$ have degree less than~$(1+c)pn$.
+Since~$T$ has height~$h$, it easily follows that ~$X_v \le ((1+c)pn)^{e_T} \le k$, establishing~\eqref{eq:Tv:lower:2}.

 To complete the proof of Lemma~\ref{lem:sparse_upper_GW}, in view of~\eqref{eq:Tv:lower} and~\eqref{eq:Tv:lower:2} it suffices to show that